Neighborhoods/Oakridge

 $2.5M - $4.5M+

-Single-family homes on established streets.
-GVR benchmark: $3.36M.
+Established streets.
+GVR benchmark: $3.29M.
 Many mid-century homes with renovation potential or newer builds.

-The GVR MLS® HPI composite benchmark for Oakridge is $1.49M as of January 2026 (-2.8% year-over-year).
-The neighborhood has seen steady long-term appreciation driven by transit investment, the Oakridge Park redevelopment, and its central location.
+GVR MLS® HPI composite benchmark: $1.49M (March 2026, -11.1% YoY).
+Long-term appreciation driven by transit investment, the Oakridge Park project, and central location.

 Investment Outlook

-With the Oakridge Park completion driving increased foot traffic, retail, and amenities, surrounding properties are well-positioned for appreciation.
-Transit-oriented developments along the Canada Line corridor have historically outperformed the broader Vancouver market.
+Oakridge Park completion will drive foot traffic, retail, and amenities.
+Transit-oriented properties along the Canada Line have historically outperformed the broader Vancouver market.

 Getting Around

-Oakridge has some of the best transit access in all of Vancouver's residential neighborhoods:
+Oakridge has some of the best transit access among Vancouver's residential neighborhoods:

 SkyTrain